 Daniel Olsen —Viola

 Elizabeth Knudson — Cello

 Elizabeth Knudson holds a BFA in Music from Simon Fraser University (2004), and a M.Mus. from the University of British Columbia (2006).
-She splits her time between teaching cello privately at her home studio, composing, performing regularly with the West Coast Symphony Orchestra, as well as serving on the WCSO’s board of directors, managing and performing with the Syrinx String Quartet (since 2004, as a founding member and cellist), as well as part-time video directing work for the Vancouver Symphony Orchestra.
+She splits her time between teaching cello and composition privately at her home studio, composing, managing and performing with the Syrinx String Quartet (since 2004, as a founding member and cellist), as well as teaching cello, music theory and coaching chamber music groups at Saint James Music Academy.
 In summer 2012, Ms. Knudson toured Albania, Greece, and Macedonia with the West Coast Symphony.

 Elizabeth is also an Associate Composer of the Canadian Music Centre, and has won local, national and international awards for her music.
-Her compositions have been performed by the Vancouver Symphony Orchestra, Victoria Symphony, West Coast Symphony, Vancouver Philharmonic Orchestra, musica intima, Chor Leoni, Vancouver Chamber Choir, Pro Coro Canada, Albanian Radio Television Orchestra (Tirana, Albania), Duo Ahlert & Schwab (Germany), and XelmYa (Germany), among others — as well as at festivals including the Sonic Boom Festival in Vancouver, BC, the Open Ears Festival in Ktichener, ON, Baie des Chaleurs International Chamber Music Festival in Dalhousie, NB, the New Music Festival at California State University, Fullerton, CA, and broadcast on CBC Radio 2.
+Her compositions have been performed by the Vancouver Symphony Orchestra, Victoria Symphony, West Coast Symphony, Vancouver Philharmonic Orchestra, musica intima, Chor Leoni, Vancouver Chamber Choir, Pro Coro Canada, Albanian Radio Television Orchestra (Tirana, Albania), Duo Ahlert & Schwab (Germany), and XelmYa (Germany), among others — as well as at festivals including the Sonic Boom Festival in Vancouver, BC, the Open Ears Festival in Kitchener, Ontario, Baie des Chaleurs International Chamber Music Festival in Dalhousie, New Brunswick, the New Music Festival at California State University, Fullerton, California (USA), and broadcast on CBC Radio 2.
 Elizabeth is currently composer-in-residence for Allegra Chamber Orchestra (2017-18 season).